Stellaria graminea (Lesser Stitchwort)

 Leaves are narrowly lance-elliptic, 2/3 to 1½ inches long, up to ¼ inch wide, pointed at the tip, stalkless, toothless, hairless except for sparse hairs along the edge near the base, and have a prominent center vein.
 Leaves are usually (not always) widest below the middle, typically near the base.
 Attachment is opposite.
 Stems are branched, square, smooth, slender and weak, causing the plant to be less erect and more sprawling across surrounding vegetation.

-Fruit is an oval capsule up to about 1/3 inch long, green or straw colored.
+Fruit is an oval capsule up to about 1/3 inch long, green or straw colored at maturity.
 Inside are tiny reddish brown, round to kidney-shaped seeds.

-A weedy species of roadsides, trail edges and other disturbed soils, Lesser Stitchwort most closely resembles the native and widespread Long-leaf Starwort (Stellaria longifolia), which has longer and proportionately narrower, more linear-elliptic leaves typically (not always) widest at or above the middle, fewer flowers in a cluster, sepals that are obscurely 3-veined, stems with rough angles, and primarily found in the moist to wet soils of marshes, lakeshores, wet meadows and woodlands.
-Note that some references use where the leaf is widest to distinguish several Stellaria species, but those characteristics aren't always so clear in the field.
-In this particular case, habitat can be a strong indicator.
+A weedy species of roadsides, trail edges and other disturbed soils, Lesser Stitchwort most closely resembles the native and widespread Long-leaf Starwort (Stellaria longifolia), which has longer and proportionately narrower, more linear-elliptic leaves widest at or above the middle, fewer flowers in a cluster, sepals that are obscurely 3-veined, stems with rough angles, and primarily found in the moist to wet soils of marshes, lakeshores, wet meadows and woodlands.
+The rare Long-stalk Starwort (Stellaria longipes) is also similar but has longer leaves, is few-flowered and may be hairy on the lower stem.
+Note that where the leaf is widest distinguishes several Stellaria species, but those characteristics aren't always so clear-cut in the field.
+In this particular case, habitat can be a strong indicator, too, with Lesser Stichwort found in weedy areas where the native Stellaria species are more often in higher quality habitat.
 S. graminea is likely under-reported in Minnesota due to its resemblance to the more common S. longifolia.

 Please visit our sponsors